opitz/docker_multihost/README.md

  * ubuntu_php56_apache2

 For every VHOST served the following files are needed on Dockerhost
- * a directory inside /var/www/ that contains the data served
+ * a directory inside the webroot folder /var/www/ that contains the data served
  * a .config file inside /var/sites-enabled that will define a named VHOST
  * a WRITABLE directory inside /var/moodledata/ to provide a separate space for every Moodle instance served (not needed for any non-Moodle VHOST)

-There is a CLI tool 'deploy_vhost' that will do most of the work - all you need is to provide a matching directory in the webroot folder.
+There is a web interface and a CLI tool 'deploy_vhost' that will do most of the work - all you need is to provide a matching directory in the webroot folder.

 build_all.sh [nodocker]
 -----------------------